WesleyAbbey/WesleyAbbey.github.io/_posts/2015-10-07-welcome-to-jekyll.md

 meta: "Getting started with Jekyll"
 tags: "jekyll, update"
 ---
+This is an example post.
+This will be here until Wesley stops being lazy and actually decides to go through with making his webpage.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.